ycombinator/state-machine/README.md

     node restapi/server.js

 # Coming Soon
+* Ability to specify input matchers in forms other than regular expressions.
 * Language bindings in Node.js, Python and Ruby.
 * TCP socket protocol as alternative to REST.